 Adaptations are achieved in different ways in the periphery, spinal cord, and brain.
-This means sensitization is not a generic process that can be generalized across nervous systems (check out a great paper on this perspective).
+This means sensitization is not a process that can be generalized across nervous systems (check out a great paper on this perspective).
 For this reason, it’s important to preface the term “sensitization” with a location (e.g., peripheral sensitization, central sensitization), which reflects the location of the primary physiological mechanism(s) of sensitization.
 Stating that a patient is simply “sensitized” is mechanistically and clinically meaningless because such a statement contains no information about where (or whether!) sensitization is actually occurring.
-You will soon see why this distinction is needed when trying to attribute pain symptoms to the periphery versus spinal cord versus brain.
+You will soon see why this distinction is needed when we attribute pain symptoms to the periphery versus spinal cord versus brain.

 The Hyperactive Nociceptor

 The most basic form of sensitization occurs in nociceptors in response to repeated or intense noxious stimulation.
 Inflammation is the most common “cause” of peripheral sensitization, which doesn’t say much because many things cause inflammation (noxious heat, repeated skin scratching, ultraviolet radiation, invading pathogens) and inflammation is a non-specific response.
 In the pain literature, the discussion of inflammation is often limited to the notorious “inflammatory soup” that bathes the end of the nociceptor in a pool of molecules that change how responsive the nociceptor is to noxious input.